YN1314/Ice-Shader-Unity-URP/README.md

 ### Notice
 The more samples the shader does, the slower it runs.
 So be careful with *Samples* setting, especially on mobile devices.

+## Important Notes
+The shader is tested only in Unity 2021, so I cannot guarantee it will work properly in earlier versions of Unity.

 ## Examples
 [YouTube Video](https://www.youtube.com/watch?v=hIEWdt4ALn0)